neuhausi/canvasXpress/cran-comments.md

 ## Comments from Maintainer

-Updated CanvasXpress JS libraries to 24.8 to incorporate bug fixes
+Updated CanvasXpress JS libraries to 25.6 to incorporate bug fixes

+There is one NOTE on the package as we have just crept past the 5MB mark.
+We will work to split the testing data off into its own package for the next release but we would really appreciate a short-term exception to the 5MB limit while we do that and test it.

 There is one NOTE on the package checks from CRAN for OSX because the suggested Bioconductor limma package is unavailable on that CRAN build.
 This is environmental, not a package issue, so cannot be fixed.